 Afternoon arrival in Kuala Lumpur, end of tour.

-A non-refundable deposit (unless tour cancelled by LevArt) of RM 1,800 is payable to secure booking.
-Balance fee RM 4,500 to be collected upon booking deadline or when the tour is fully booked.
+A *security deposit of RM1,800 is payable to secure booking.
+Balance fee RM 4,600 to be collected upon booking deadline or when the tour is fully booked.

 Full terms & conditions (eg: cancellation policy) please click here.